Suffolk One Sixth Form College, Ipswich

 Design of Suffolk One Centre, Ipswich

-Suffolk One will be a landmark development providing modern and flexible teaching when it opens in September 2010.
-The 20,200 m2 building - funded by the Learning and Skills Council - will accommodate 2,200 students from Ipswich and South Suffolk.
+Suffolk One, which opened in September 2010, is a landmark development providing modern and flexible teaching.
+The 20,200 m² building – funded by the Learning and Skills Council – accommodates 2,200 students from Ipswich and South Suffolk.

 The vocational block to the north and teaching clusters to the south surround a central atrium.
-All teaching areas will be flexible work spaces with generous provision of sky-lights to maximise natural daylight.
+All teaching areas are flexible work spaces with generous provision of sky-lights to maximise natural daylight.

 The ground floor of the central space includes a canteen and informal breakout areas for students to work on wireless-enabled laptops and computers.
 A double height drama and performance space has also been provided together with a six court sports hall and Multi Use Games Area with access for the local community.